How Is Gastroparesis Monitored in Ozempic Users?

 Frequently Asked Questions

-What is the FDA warning about Ozempic and gastroparesis?
+Does the FDA warning for Ozempic specifically mention gastroparesis?

 Does submitting information create an attorney-client relationship?